BlogInternal Communications Measurement

 This metric indicates the total number of times the mobile app has been downloaded and installed by employees.

-Active users is literally the number of users who actively engage with the mobile app within a specific period.
+Active users are literally the number of users who actively engage with the mobile app within a specific period.
 This may be daily or monthly.

 The time spent on a mobile app is the average amount of time users spend using it during a single session or over a specified period.